-(Of course for those of us who know better, the bench press is really no big deal.
-There are about 7 other exercises I’d rather do than bench, and at least 5 other goals that are more important to me than having a big chest or a big bench… but I digress… this article is about bench pressing after all.)
+(Of course for those of us who already know how to bench press, the bench press is really no big deal.
+There are about 7 other exercises I’d rather do than bench and at least 5 other goals that are more important to me than having a big chest or a big bench… but I digress… this article is about bench pressing after all.)

 When bench pressing, a number of nasty things could happen:

 - You could drop the bar forward onto your chest or abdomen.

 - You could drop the bar backwards onto your neck.